adamegomez/T-Business-Continuity-Recovery-Audit/README.md

 - Test and revise the contingency plan to include cloud infrastructure
 - Implement recurring disaster recovery training
 - Conduct failover tests on the alternate processing site
 - Improve system recovery documentation and move backups to a **secure cloud-based** solution

 ---

-## 👨‍💼 Prepared By
-**Adam Gomez**
-Graduate Student, GBA 5100.01
-California State Polytechnic University, Pomona